alBrnd/breithorn-toy-project-CORDS/README.md

 ### License

-This project is licensed under ...
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ---